civicrm/html-autoloader/README.md

 The test-suite is based Playwright.
 It includes a series of example WebComponents, example HTML pages, and Playwright specs for each example page.

 * `tests/*.html`: Example HTML web-pages which use `html-autoloader`.
 Each page instantiates `HtmlAutoloader` with an example element-map.
+    * (*For manual testing and debugging, simply the open the HTML file in your favorite web-browser.*)
 * `tests/*.spec.js`: Playwright scenarios.
 Each loads the HTML page and asserts that the elements are working.
-* `tests/resources/*`: A set of resource-files (JS, CSS, etc).
+* `tests/resources/*`: The resource-files (JS, CSS, etc) for sample WebComponents.
 These are referenced by the elmement maps.

 ## TODO